How do I log in to Student@work?

 What to do if you forgot your pin code

-- Enter the pin code for your eID card or alien registration card.
+- Enter the pin code for your eID or electronic alien registration card.

 The Student@work home screen will appear.

-On the FAQ website for the eID you will find solutions to common problems with:
+On the FAQ website for the eID you can find solutions to common problems with:

 - installing the software